 Down with fashion!
 Down with the tyranny of fleeting fancies!
 Down with ephemeral revelations!
 Down with the bondage of trendiness!
 Style is dead, long live style!
-Viva la revolución!posted about 5 years ago
+Viva la revolución!posted over 8 years ago

 I can’t afford to spend much at all, so I try and buy one thing a month that I really want.
 I have a list of items that I think I need for my wardrobe and I stick to that as much as I can.
-Bargains still tempt me though, like the 2 vintage belts for £5 that I got last weekend!posted about 5 years ago
+Bargains still tempt me though, like the 2 vintage belts for £5 that I got last weekend!posted over 8 years ago

-i seriously havent been spending much at all on clothes lately. seriously girls (and guys!), clean out those closets! at first it was kinda depressing not wearing new things but then it got really fun putting old things together, going to thrift stores, and diy-ing. the one thing that is KILLING me though is not feeding my shoe addiction haha.posted about 5 years ago
+i seriously havent been spending much at all on clothes lately. seriously girls (and guys!), clean out those closets! at first it was kinda depressing not wearing new things but then it got really fun putting old things together, going to thrift stores, and diy-ing. the one thing that is KILLING me though is not feeding my shoe addiction haha.posted over 8 years ago

 Yeah, I find a lot of nice stuff in Charity shops.
-You have to keep going in all the time though cos the good stuff goes quick!posted about 5 years ago
+You have to keep going in all the time though cos the good stuff goes quick!posted over 8 years ago

-i don’t have time to actually go and get trendy stuff so i usually get them during end of season sales, mom’s old stuff (since fashion recycles) and diy.posted about 5 years ago
+i don’t have time to actually go and get trendy stuff so i usually get them during end of season sales, mom’s old stuff (since fashion recycles) and diy.posted over 8 years ago